 Maui

 The Enneagram Tritype Test is hands down the best test out there!
-V5, v6 and v8.
+V5, v6, v7, and v8.
+I have taken them all!

 -